LauanGuermandi/LauanGuermandi/README.md

 My name is Lauan and I'm Fullstack developer.

  - 💙 In love with C#, Python, PHP and JavaScript
- - 🌱 Currently learning CQRS and Event Sourcing
+ - 🌱 Currently learning Microsservices and Hexagonal Architecture
  - 😄 Fullstack Developer
  - 💘 DevOps enthusiast